Asian Breast Augmentation

 - Some surgeons approach Asian Breast Augmentation in the same way they do for Western women.
 They fail to take into account the generally smaller figures of Asian women and accordingly the need to consider smaller implants than those generally used in Western women.

 - Asian skin has a higher risk of healing with pigmented, brown scars.
 Not all do, but it is a higher risk.
-Therefore, the surgeon should offer to place the incisions in locations which, in the event the scars do end up pigmented, they are less conspicuous and don’t mar the appearance of an otherwise beautiful breast.
+Therefore, the surgeon should be able to offer alternative surgical techniques that place the incisions/final scars in inconspicuous locations away from the breast.
+This way, in the event the scars do end up pigmented, at least they are away from the breast and don’t mar the appearance of an otherwise beautiful breast.

 Any surgeon planning Breast Augmentation on an Asian woman should bear in mind that Asian women are generally lighter and more petite than most Western women.
 Obviously this does not apply in every case but it’s fair to say that most Asian patients we see for surgery have pre-operative cup sizes of ‘less than A, A and A-B’.
 Compared to Western women, naturally-occurring C-cup or D-cup sized breasts are very uncommon.